jcsmorais/open-exchange-rates-lib/README.md

 Contributing
 ------------
-OpenExchangeRates library is an open source project.
+Open Exchange Rates library is an open source project.
 If you'd like to contribute, please do so by forking the project and making pull requests and/or by creating issues on github.